K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - Osborn has seen the ball thrown his way nine times in the red zone this season, 12.5% of his team's 72 red zone pass attempts.

-- The Vikings, who rank 14th in the NFL in points scored, have attempted a pass 57.7% of the time while running the football 42.3% of the time.
+- The Vikings, who rank 14th in the NFL in points scored, have dropped back to pass 57.7% of the time while opting for the ground attack 42.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Bears.